User37som/libbitcoin/How-To.md

     }
 }
 ```
 The value of `transfers.transfer.output.hash` should match the transaction identifier shown by your wallet.
-The [transaction](https://blockchain.info/tx/7c3e880e7c93a7b01506188c36a239f70b561dfa622d0aa0d8f3b7403c94017d) can be located on blockchain.info.

-> Notice that `transfers.transfer.output.height` shows that the transaction now has at least one confirmation.
+Notice that `transfers.transfer.output.height` shows that the transaction now has at least one confirmation.

+The [transaction](https://blockchain.info/tx/7c3e880e7c93a7b01506188c36a239f70b561dfa622d0aa0d8f3b7403c94017d) can also be located on blockchain.info.
 ```